rcarmo/rss2imap/README.md

 * E-mail is injected directly via IMAP (so no delays or hassles with spam filters)
 * Feeds can be grouped into folders -- no inbox clutter!
-* Generates E-mail headers for threading (so a post that references another will show up as a thread on decent MUAs, and posts from the same feed will be part of the same thread)
+* Generates E-mail headers for threading, so a post that references another post (or that includes the same link) will show up as a thread on decent MUAs.
+Also, posts from the same feed will be part of the same thread)

 # Next Steps: